Peter Norman: Later career

 Norman represented Australia at the 1969 Pacific Conference Games in Tokyo, and the 1970 Commonwealth Games in Edinburgh.

 The Australian Olympic Committee maintains that Norman was not selected for the 1972 Munich Olympics because he did not meet the selection standard of equalling or bettering the IOC qualifying standard (20.9) and performing credibly at the 1972 Australian Athletics Championships at which he finished third behind Greg Lewis and Gary Eddy in a time of 21.6.

 He played 67 games for West Brunswick Australian rules football club from 1972 to 1977 before coaching an under-19 team in 1978 (Before the 1968 Olympics, he is said to have been a trainer for West Brunswick as a way of keeping fit over winter during the athletics off-season).

 In 1985, Norman contracted gangrene after tearing his Achilles tendon during a charity race, which nearly led to his leg being amputated.
 Depression, heavy drinking and painkiller addiction followed.

 After battling depression, Norman worked at Athletics Australia as a sports administrator until 2006.

 Death

 Norman died of a heart attack on 3 October 2006 in Melbourne at the age of 64.
 The US Track and Field Federation proclaimed 9 October 2006, the date of his funeral, as Peter Norman Day.
 Thirty-eight years after the three first made history, both Smith and Carlos gave eulogies and were pallbearers at Norman's funeral.
-At the time of his death, Norman was survived by his second wife, Jan, and their daughters Belinda and Emma.
-Additionally, he was survived by his first wife, Ruth; their children Gary, Sandra, and Janita; and four grandchildren.
+At the time of his death, Norman was survived by his second wife, Jan, and their daughters.
+Additionally, he was survived by his first wife, Ruth, and their children and grandchildren.